-Also, of course, cats, a dog, and two large vegetable gardens.
-My mother’s and my grandmother’s.
+Of course, we also had cats, a dog, and two large vegetable gardens: my mother’s and my grandmother’s.

-Already when I was very young, my brother and I each got a small spot in my mom’s garden assigned to us, on which we could grow, for example, herbs, a few potatoes, and strawberries.
+When I was very young, my brother and I were each given a small patch in my mom’s garden, on which we could grow, for example, herbs, a few potatoes, and strawberries.

-At that time, I believe the seeds were sown, which now bear fruit in this website because this page is created out of love and respect for nature.
+I believe the seeds were sown at that time, seeds that are now bearing fruit with this website, because this page is created out of love and respect for nature.